 - government-owned companies;

 - well established private companies, and

-- related parties with good financial position.
+- related parties with a good financial position.

-An impairment analysis is performed at each reporting date using provision matrix to measure expected credit loss.
+An impairment analysis is performed at each reporting date using a provision matrix to measure expected credit loss.

-Company's credit risk on cash and cash equivalents is limited as these are placed with an international bank, Ahli United Bank and the National Bank of Bahrain.
+Company's credit risk on cash and cash equivalents is limited as these are placed with an international bank and Ahli United Bank.